Anu1316/US-Loan-Analysis/README.md

 ![Image](https://github.com/user-attachments/assets/3172de95-0c09-407e-93fe-3f5a0fbf9c5f)

 🛠️ Tool Used: Power BI
-This dashboard was created using Microsoft Power BI, a powerful business intelligence and data visualization tool that enables interactive data exploration and insight generation.

 ✅ Why Power BI?

-Power BI was chosen for its:

 User-Friendly Interface: Easy drag-and-drop design makes creating visuals fast and intuitive.